Chapter:A New Home

 "No. I want to be home, dad."
 Rayne told him with an innocent look.

-Staring at his oldest child, Lenny sighed.
-He stared at her, taking in on how much she was turning into a woman.
-A natural beautiful woman at that.
-She looked like the splitting image of her mother, Roxanne, except Rayne has green eyes.
-The green eyes came from Lenny's mother side of the family.
+As he stared at his eldest child, Lenny let out a sigh, but the corner of his lips twitched up.
+He stared at her, taking in on how much she was turning into a young woman and quickly too.
+When it came to appearance, she leaned more toward her mother's appearance than his own.
+Her green eyes came from Lenny's mother side of the family.

 "Yes!"
 Rayne hugged him again making him to laugh and hugged her back.